StefanOltmann/smart-home-server/README.md

 The first line should be the URL and the second line the token.
 The organisation must be named `smarthome` and the bucket must be named `SmartHome`.

-**NOTE: Since Retrofit does not work with GraalVM native-image this feature is not supported for the binary distribution.**